szymsioH/myEnhancer/README.md

 ## Original project
 This project is a modification of a group project created for a subject called "Technika Obrazowa" ("Imaging Technique") at Warsaw University of Technology.

+## Requirements
+This program raquires OpenCV library installation.
+I highly recommend to do it via pip installation with a command prompt `pip3 install opencv-python`